Barcelona agree €50m transfer for Lewandowski as Kahn admits Bayern Munich are prepared to sell | Goal.com

 Barcelona agree €50m transfer for Lewandowski as Kahn admits Bayern Munich are prepared to sell

 Barcelona have finally reached an agreement with Bayern Munich that will see them sign Robert Lewandowski for a reported €50 million (£42m/$50m).
-The prolific Polish striker has been a top target for La Liga heavyweights since the spring, when it first emerged that he could be looking to leave the German champions.
+The prolific Poland striker has been a top target for Barca since the spring, when it first emerged that he could be looking to leave the German champions.

-Bayern have stood firm with their demands for a two-time winner of the FIFA Best award, with there still 12 months left to run on his contract at the Allianz Arena, but a deal has now been put in place that suits all parties.
+Bayern have stood firm with their demands for the two-time winner of the FIFA The Best award, with there still 12 months left to run on his contract at the Allianz Arena, but a deal has now been put in place that suits all parties.

 Will Robert Lewandowski sign for Barcelona?

-Bayern CEO Oliver Kahn has told Bild of a protracted transfer saga coming to a close: “In the end, FC Barcelona offered a sum that selling him made absolute sense for us.
+Bayern CEO Oliver Kahn has told Bild: “In the end, Barcelona offered a sum that selling him made absolute sense for us.

 Editors' Picks